-Significant differences exist between those that support and oppose UHC based on perceived equity as well; Those that support UHC are 91% likely to do so because they believe equitable coverage for everyone is important, while only 45% of those that oppose believe the same (Holahan 2019).
+Significant differences exist between those that support and oppose UHC based on perceived equity as well.
+Those that support UHC are 91% likely to do so because they believe equitable coverage for everyone is important, while only 45% of those that oppose believe the same (Holahan 2019).
 Furthermore, when Shen et al. (2016) examined the impact of racism on support for UHC, they instead found that perceived inequity was the cause.
 The authors hypothesized that Whites opposed government programs designed to eliminate racial inequity because it constituted unjust government assistance.
 This is particularly relevant as government aid has historically benefited disadvantaged groups that simultaneously suffer from low rates of insurance compared to Whites (11.7% for Whites, 20.8% for Blacks, 30.7% for Hispanics).
-While UHC is not designed to specifically benefit Blacks, racist individuals may assume that is the case.
+While UHC is not designed to specifically benefit Blacks, individuals harboring racist beliefs may assume that is the case.
 Crucially, the saliency of whether the individual purported to benefit from UHC was a ‘free-rider’ (unfairly benefitting from UHC) was what predicted opposition to UHC.
 This was unrelated to race.
 This illustrates the importance of perceived equity on support for UHC.
-Determining how address both perceptions of equity and develop an accurate understanding of UHC in order to improve support is a challenge.
+Determining how address both perceptions of equity and develop an accurate understanding of UHC to improve support is a challenge.

 Effect of a Health Benefits Package